-Row# Cost Category PYTD (\$1,000) P3TD (\$1,000) 19 TRC Benefit-Cost Ratio [8] 0.47 1.45
+Row # Cost Category PYTD (\$1,000) P3TD (\$1,000) 19 TRC Benefit-Cost Ratio ^[8] 0.47 1.45

-- [1] Includes direct install equipment costs and costs for EE&C kit. - [2] Includes direct costs attributable to plan and to advance the programs. - [3] Includes rebate processing, tracking system, general administration, program management, general management and legal, and technical assistance.
-Any common portfolio costs that are allocated across programs should be shown in this row. - [4] Includes the marketing CSP and marketing costs by program CSPs. - [5] Direct program implementation costs.
-Labor, fuel, and vehicle operation costs for appliance recycling and direct install programs. - [6] Total TRC Costs includes Total EDC Costs and Participant Costs. - [7] Total TRC Benefits equals the sum of Total Lifetime Electric and Non-Electric Benefits.
+[1] Includes direct install equipment costs and costs for EE&C kit.

+[2] Includes direct costs attributable to plan and to advance the programs.

+[3] Includes rebate processing, tracking system, general administration, program management, general management and legal, and technical assistance.
+Any common portfolio costs that are allocated across programs should be shown in this row.

+and technical assistance.
+Any common portiolio costs that are allocated across programs shoul

+[4] Includes the marketing CSP and marketing costs by program CSPs.[5]
+Direct program implementation costs.
+Labor, fuel, and vehicle operation costs for appliance recycling and direct install programs.

+[7] Total TRC Benefits equals the sum of Total Lifetime Electric and Non-Electric Benefits.
 Benefits include: avoided supply costs, including the reduction in costs of electric energy, generation, transmission, and distribution capacity, and natural gas valued at marginal cost for periods when there is a load reduction.
-NOTE: Savings carried over from Phase II are not to be included as a part of Total TRC Benefits for Phase III. - [8] TRC Ratio equals Total NPV TRC Benefits divided by Total NPV TRC Costs.
+NOTE: Savings carried over from Phase II are not to be included as a part of Total TRC Benefits for Phase III.

+[8] TRC Ratio equals Total NPV TRC Benefits divided by Total NPV TRC Costs.